So, you’ve made your millions, and now you want to know how to cash out Bitcoin? Well, this guide will tell you everything you need to know!

 This can be annoying, I know… but that’s the way it goes.

-If you decide to cash out your Bitcoin using a broker exchange (such as Coinbase), then it will normally take about 1-5 days for the money to reach your account.
+If you decide to cash out your Bitcoin using an exchange (such as Binance), then it will normally take about 1-5 days for the money to reach your account.
 For EU customers, payments are made via SEPA (withdrawals paid in Euros).
 However, if you want to sell Bitcoin for USD, brokers normally use the SWIFT payment method.

 And that’s how to cash out Bitcoin using a broker exchange — skip the next section to follow instructions on how to do this.

-However, if you’d prefer the more anonymous, time-consuming approach, let’s look at how to sell Bitcoin for cash using a peer-to-peer platform!
+However, if you’d prefer the more anonymous & less time-consuming approach, let’s look at how to sell Bitcoin for cash using a peer-to-peer platform!

-If you don’t like the thought of having to wait three days to turn Bitcoin into cash, you should consider using a peer-to-peer selling platform like LocalBitcoins.
+If you don’t like the thought of having to wait three days for cashing out Bitcoin, you should consider using a peer-to-peer selling platform like LocalBitcoins.

 When selling Bitcoins to other people on LocalBitcoins, you can decide which payment method you want the buyers to use.
 These include:

 - Bank Transfer: You can ask the buyer to send you a bank transfer payment.
-Again, you should always request proof of ID from the buyer before going ahead.
+Before trying this method on how to cash out Bitcoin, be sure to always request proof of ID from the buyer before going ahead.
 Once you have received the money, you can release the Bitcoins to them.

 - Meet in person for cash: You can arrange to meet up with a buyer who is local to you, and they will pay you in cash for your Bitcoins.

 P2P selling is safe if you know what you’re doing.
 However, it’s important to be aware of fraudsters.
-LocalBitcoins offer a good level of safety because they off an escrow service.
+LocalBitcoins offer a good level of safety because of their escrow service.
 This keeps your Bitcoins locked until you confirm the payment has been received from the buyer.

 I bet you’re still a little confused as to what an escrow is, so let’s use an example: